Unsold Auction Property

 Unsold auction property in the UK can sometimes include quality houses.
 Photo © Jim Osley (cc-by-sa/2.0).

 When the auctioneer’s hammer comes down and no bids have been made, the property is labelled as “unsold at auction”.
-These unsold auction lots offer distinct opportunities for engaging with motivated sellers, the potential for negotiation, and the availability of historical information to simplify due diligence for potential buyers.
-The auctioneer will ask any interested parties to leave their details before the end of the auction.
+However, this is not the end of the matter as the auctioneer will ask any interested parties to leave their details before the end of the auction.

 As a result, a sale could be made under auction conditions, before the close of trading.